shawn1m/overture/README.md

 + onlyPrimaryDNS: Disable dispatcher feature, use primary DNS only.
 + ipv6UseAlternativeDNS: For to redirect IPv6 DNS queries to alternative DNS servers.
 + alternativeDNSConcurrent: Query the primaryDNS and alternativeDNS at the same time.
-+ whenPrimaryDNSAnswerNoneUse: If the response of PrimaryDNS exists and there is no `ANSWER SECTION` in it, the final chosen DNS upstream should be defined here.
++ whenPrimaryDNSAnswerNoneUse: If the response of primaryDNS exists and there is no `ANSWER SECTION` in it, the final chosen DNS upstream should be defined here.
 (There is no `AAAA` record for most domains right now)
 + *File: Both relative like `./file` or absolute path like `/path/to/file` are supported.
 Especially, for Windows users, please use properly escaped path like
   `C:\\path\\to\\file.txt` in the configuration.
 + domainFile.Matcher: Matching policy and implementation, including "full-list", "full-map", "regex-list", "mix-list", "suffix-tree" and "final".
 Default value is "full-map".